 Digital Object Identifier (DOI)

 Leistner, Christine E., "Risk and protective factors for sexual desire among women with children and their romantic partners" (2018).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 34.